2023 Best Computer Information Systems Schools in Illinois

 Top 10 Best Computer Information Systems Schools

-Our analysis found Northwestern University to be the best school for computer information systems students who want to pursue a degree in Illinois.
-Located in the small city of Evanston, Northwestern is a private not-for-profit college with a fairly large student population.
+Our 2023 rankings named Northwestern University the best school in Illinois for computer information systems students.
+Located in the city of Evanston, Northwestern is a private not-for-profit school with a very large student population.

-A rank of #2 on this year’s list means University of Illinois at Urbana-Champaign is a great place for computer information systems students.
-Located in the small city of Champaign, UIUC is a public college with a fairly large student population.
+The excellent programs at University of Illinois at Urbana-Champaign helped the school earn the #2 place on this year’s ranking of the best computer information systems schools in Illinois.
+Located in the city of Champaign, UIUC is a public college with a very large student population.

 While working on their degree, CIS majors at UIUC accumulate an average of around $18,500 in student debt.